voltrondata-labs/arrow-benchmarks-ci/README.md

 # arrow-benchmarks-ci
 ![Screenshot](diagram.png)

-## How do I get Conbench credentials?
+## How can I get Conbench credentials?
 You might need Conbench credentials for these reasons:
 - You need to add your own machine to the list of machines where Apache Arrow benchmarks are run for every apache/arrow master commit and for benchmark requests on PRs
 - You need to test benchmark builds (that run on `ursa-i9-9960x` and `ursa-thinkcentre-m75q`) locally to verify that your code changes will not break benchmark builds

-TODO
+TODO: Add steps

-#### How do I test benchmark builds that run on ursa-i9-9960x and ursa-thinkcentre-m75q locally
+#### How can I test benchmark builds that run on ursa-i9-9960x and ursa-thinkcentre-m75q locally
 ```bash
 # Set conbench credentials
 export CONBENCH_EMAIL=<conbench_user_id>